-Hydrocephalus is a condition that occurs when fluid builds up in the skull and causes the brain to swell.
-The name literally means “water on the brain.”
+Hydrocephalus is a condition that occurs when fluid builds up in the skull and causes brain swelling.
+The name means “water on the brain.”

-Brain damage can occur as a result of the fluid buildup.
-This can lead to impaired developmental, physical, and intellectual functions.
-It requires treatment to prevent serious complications.
+Brain damage can occur as a result of this fluid buildup.
+This can lead to developmental, physical, and intellectual impairments.
+It requires prompt treatment to prevent serious complications.

-Hydrocephalus mainly occurs in children and adults over 60, but younger adults can get it too.
-The National Institute of Neurological Disorders and Stroke estimates that the condition occurs in roughly one in every 500 children (NINDS).
+Hydrocephalus mainly occurs in children and adults aged over 60 years, but younger adults can get it too.
+The National Institute of Neurological Disorders and Stroke estimates that

 Early signs of hydrocephalus in infants include:

-- bulging fontanelle, or soft spot on the surface of the skull
+- bulging fontanel, which is the soft spot on the surface of the skull

-Symptoms that affect toddlers and older children include:
+Symptoms or signs that affect toddlers and older children include:

 - short, high-pitched cries